staticdeploy/staticdeploy/website/docs/reference-entities.md

 Entrypoints may specify a configuration, a `(string, string)` dictionary that is injected at serve-time into the html files of the bundle.

-Entrypoints can be created manually from StaticDeploy's management console, or automatically when deploying a bundle with the `deploy` command of the StaticDeploy cli.
+Entrypoints can be created manually from StaticDeploy's Management Console, or automatically when deploying a bundle with the `deploy` command of the StaticDeploy CLI.

 Entrypoints may specify a `redirectTo`, instead of a `bundleId`.
 If a `redirectTo` is specified, for that entrypoint StaticDeploy doesn't serve a